OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 +++++++++++++++++++++++++++

 The move command (``bzr mv``) is used to rename or move a file, depending on the arguments you provide.
-For example, when moving a file, you must provide the path to the new location.
+When moving a file, you must provide the path to the new location.
 When you move a file, Bazaar deletes the file from its current location.

-Go to the directory containing the file you want to rename or move; then enter the appropriate command.
+To rename or move a file, you must be in the directory containing the file you want to rename or move; then enter the appropriate command.
 See the examples that follow:

 ::

   %bzr mv <old_file_name> <new_file_name>                  (Renames a file)
+  Example:
-  %bzr mv test1.rst test2.rst 			(Example: renames "test1.rst" to "test2.rst")
+  %bzr mv test1.rst test2.rst                              (Renames "test1.rst" to "test2.rst")

   %bzr mv <file_to_move> <path_to_new_location><new_name>  (Moves and renames a file)
+  Examples:
-  %bzr mv test1.rst ../user-guide/test2.rst 	(Example: Moves "test1.rst" and renames it to "test2.rst")
+  %bzr mv test1.rst ../user-guide/test2.rst                (Moves "test1.rst" to "user-guide" dir & renames it "test2.rst")
   %bzr mv test1.rst ../user-guide/.
-(Example: Moves "test1.rst" and keeps the same file name)
+(Moves "test1.rst" to "user-guide" dir & keeps the same name)

 .. note::